-Eurofins TAG is based on the multiplex analysis of a set of 11 by ISAG (International Society for Animal Genetics).
+Eurofins TAG is based on the multiplex analysis of a set of 11 microsatellite markers recommended by ISAG (International Society for Animal Genetics).
 A unique genetic fingerprint is obtained for each animal and can be used for traceability studies of BSE-tested animals of known origin or paternity testing.